On the Challenges of Detecting Side-Channel Attacks in SGX: Introduction

 \section{Introduction}

 Intel Software Guard Extensions (SGX) enables applications to execute in isolation from other software on the same platform, including the OS.
 SGX-enabled processors run applications in so-called \emph{enclaves} and provide them with encrypted runtime memory, encrypted storage, and mechanisms to issue authenticated statements on the enclave software configuration.
-Thus, Intel SGX is particularly suited for cloud deployments because it allows to outsource applications to the cloud, with the assurance that the outsourced application runs untampered and its data is not available to any (privileged) software on the same host.
+As such, a number of practitioners believe that Intel SGX is particularly suited for cloud deployments since it allows to outsource applications to the cloud, with the assurance that outsourced applications run untampered and their data is not available to any (privileged) software on the same host.

-Previous work has shown that Intel SGX has a number side-channels that, coupled with an adversary that controls the OS, allow for effective leakage of enclave secrets~\cite{moghimi17ches,schwarz17dimva,wang17ccs,brasser17woot,xu15sp}.
+Previous work has, however, shown that Intel SGX exhibits a number side-channels that, when coupled with an adversary that controls the OS, allow for effective leakage of enclave secrets~\cite{moghimi17ches,schwarz17dimva,wang17ccs,brasser17woot,xu15sp}.
 Alongside attacks, the research community has proposed a number of prevention~\cite{hyperrace:sp18,shinde16asiaccs,obfuscuro:ndss19,cloak:security17,drsgx:acsac19} and detection mechanisms~\cite{tsgx:ndss17,oleksenko18atc,chen17asiaccs}---the former having usually much higher overhead compared to the latter.
 To the best of our knowledge, all detection mechanisms are grounded on the observation that side-channel attacks affect the performance of the victim application (e.g., by increasing the number of enclave interruptions) and, therefore, signal an attack when the witnessed performance is anomalous.

 In this paper, we show that such detection tools may not be effective at detecting side-channel attacks on SGX enclaves.
-We note that existing detection mechanisms are geared towards an adversary that interferes with the victim's execution in order to extract the most number of secret bits (e.g., the entire secret) in one or few runs.
-Such an attack strategy has a significant impact on the victim's performance, effectively allowing detection mechanisms to notice the anomaly and signal the attack.
-Our core intuition is to leak smaller portions of the secret---as small as a single bit---at each execution of the victim, so as to minimize the impact on its performance and, therefore, remain undetected.
+Namely, existing detection mechanisms are geared towards an adversary that interferes with the victim's execution in order to extract the most number of secret bits (e.g., the entire secret) in one or few runs.
+Such an attack strategy has a significant impact on the victim's performance, effectively allowing detection mechanisms to notice a deterioration in performance (e.g., in terms of runtime, enclave interruptions, cache misses, etc.) and signal an attack.